adarshrkumar/d.lab-bgn-game/src/md/rules.md

 The robber will take 1 gold from you (-1 gold)

 If you do not have gold, the robber will take 1 food (-1 food)

-# Transfer Items (2v2 only)

-If you want to give items to your teammate you must be adjacently next to them.
-1 action per item transferred

-You can use an action to give items to your teammate.
-Each type of item you give is a different action but you can give an unrestricted amount of a single item in one action.